shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 | 11    | 4       |
 | 15    | 5       |

+When you an infuse an item, you may instead choose to infuse a lower number of charges than your level allows.

 An item can only be infused with one spell at a time.
 If you infuse an infused item with another spell, the new spell overwrites the old spell.

 Infused items are infused permanently.
 They don’t lose their infusion when they leave your Tether Range, and they don’t expire after your Spell Duration.